jeanc18rlos/dental-vip-cms/src/pages/en/specialties/prosthodontics/index.md

     - question: How is special dental floss for prostheses?
       answer: "<p>It usually consists of 3 portions.
-A first rigid section to be inserted directly below the prosthesis, a second spongy section to clean around the restoration, between pillars and between the interdental spaces, and a third section without wax to remove the gingival groove plaque.</p>\n"
+A first rigid section to be inserted directly below the prosthesis, a second spongy section to clean around the restoration, between pillars and between the interdental spaces; and a third section without wax to remove the plaque from the gingival sulcus.</p>\n"
     - question: How is an implant-assisted or implant-supported restoration?
       answer: "<p>It is the one that is retained exclusively by dental implants.
 There are several types and they are basically made with the same materials as traditional